Suffer Little Children

 "Suffer Little Children" is a song by the English rock band the Smiths, written by singer Morrissey and guitarist Johnny Marr.
-It was included on their debut album, The Smiths, in February 1984 and as a B-side to the May 1984 single "Heaven Knows I'm Miserable Now".
+It was included on their self-titled debut album in February 1984 and as a B-side to the May 1984 single "Heaven Knows I'm Miserable Now".

 Background

 The song is about the Moors murders that took place on Saddleworth Moor, which overlooks Manchester, between 1963 and 1965.
 At the time of their deaths, many of the victims were only a few years older than Morrissey (born 1959), who wrote the lyrics of the song after reading a book about the murders, Beyond Belief: A Chronicle of Murder and its Detection by Emlyn Williams.

 "Suffer Little Children" was the third song that Morrissey and Johnny Marr wrote together, after "The Hand That Rocks the Cradle" and another one that they discarded.
 The Smiths' first studio demo, recorded in August 1982 at Decibel Studios in Manchester, consisted of "The Hand That Rocks the Cradle" and "Suffer Little Children".
-The latter featured Simon Wolstencroft on drums and Marr overdubbing a bass line, in addition to Marr's guitar, Morrisey's baritone vocals and a piano coda that Marr had pre-recorded in the home of journalist Shelley Rohde and brought in a cassette.
+The latter featured Simon Wolstencroft on drums and Marr overdubbing a bass line, in addition to Marr's guitar, Morrissey's baritone vocals and a piano coda that Marr had pre-recorded in the home of journalist Shelley Rohde and brought in a cassette.
 Morrissey took the demo to Factory Records, but Factory's Tony Wilson was not interested.

 The title of the song is a phrase found in the Gospel of Matthew, chapter 19, verse 14, in which Jesus rebukes his disciples for turning away a group of children and says:

 Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven.